Villavicencio: Festival

-It is the most important cultural and artistic event in the region of Meta, is held in the first week of July has a duration of 5 days and as part of this event also celebrates the anniversary of the department.
-Among its program highlights the international reign of joropo, competitions such as voice passage, contrapunteo, best artist, best maraquero, best harpist, unpublished voice and unpublished song.
-The so-called Joropódromo is also held in the streets of Villavicencio where more than 3,000 couples gather to dance the joropo dance, a typical dance of the region.
+The International Joropo Tournament is the most important cultural and artistic event in the region of Meta.
+It is held in the first week of July and lasts 5 days.
+As part of this event, the anniversary of the department is also celebrated.
+Highlights of the event include the international joropo beauty pageant, competitions such as voice passage, contrapunteo, best artist, best maraquero, best harpist, unpublished voice and unpublished song.
+The so-called Joropódromo is held in the streets of Villavicencio where more than 3,000 couples gather to dance the joropo dance, a traditional dance of the region.

 Parks

 The periodistas Park

 It was previously named Infantilpark.
 It is a landmark of the foundation of the city, which occurred around 1842.
 The park is surrounded by a group of colorful houses from the 19th century, by restaurant and cafes and by trees that lavish shadow and freshness.

 The Hacha Park

 The actual name of this central park is Jose Eustacio Rivera, but people in Villavicencio call it Hacha Park because of the monument that presides it.
-The place pays tribute to the author of la voragie, while the ax refers to the early settlers that use it to open the trails in Meta and changed the land.
+The place pays tribute to the author of The Vortex, while the ax refers to the early settlers that used this tool to open the trails in Meta and change the land.